Chain-of-Action: Faithful and Multimodal Question Answering through Large Language Models: Experiments

 We also apply our framework to develop a QA application in the real-world Web3 domain.
 Users can ask this QA system up-to-date questions about the Web3 domain.
 Our system automatically decomposes the user's question into many sub-questions and solves them one by one.
 In the solving sub-questions process, the system considers injecting knowledge from different sources, such as search engines, existing domain knowledge, and even market databases.
 Figure~\ref{fig:web3} illustrates our system's website interface.
 Despite having a substantial user base and positive user feedback, we rely on expert evaluation to assess our case study and showcase the framework's real-world performance.

-\paragraph{Expert Evaluation} We design an expert evaluation to assess the quality of explanations and reasoning trajectories.
-Our experts rate these explanations on a 1 to 3 scale (with 3 being the best) based on several criteria: \begin{itemize} \item \textbf{Coverage}: The explanation and reasoning should cover all essential points important for the fact-checking process. \item \textbf{Non-redundancy}: The explanation and reasoning should include only relevant information necessary to understand and fact-check the claim, avoiding any unnecessary or repeated details. \item \textbf{Readability}: The explanation and reasoning should be clear and easy to read. \item \textbf{Overall Quality}: This is a general assessment of the overall quality of the generated explanation and reasoning. \end{itemize}
+\textbf{Expert Evaluation.} We design an expert evaluation to assess the quality of explanations and reasoning.
+Our experts rate explanations on a 1 to 3 scale (with 3 being the best) based on criteria:

+\begin{itemize} \item \textbf{Coverage}: The explanation and reasoning should cover all essential points important for the fact-checking process. \item \textbf{Non-redundancy}: The explanation and reasoning should include only relevant information necessary to understand and fact-check the claim, avoiding unnecessary or repeated details. \item \textbf{Readability}: The explanation and reasoning should be clear and easy to read. \item \textbf{Overall Quality}: This is a general assessment of the overall quality of the generated explanation and reasoning. \end{itemize}

 We design an expert evaluation to assess the quality of explanations and reasoning trajectories.
 Our experts rate these explanations on a 1 to 3 scale (with 3 being the best) based on several criteria: We randomly sample the 100 questions from real users' question history and use React, Self-Ask, and our CoA to answer these questions.
+Details about expert evaluators selection are shown in Appendix~\ref{appendix:web3}.
 Table~\ref{human-evaluation} shows the averaged scores of the expert evaluation.
-The study reveals that CoA outperforms others in expert evaluations, demonstrating its ability to deliver responses that are both more readable and less redundant compared to baseline methods.
+It reveals that CoA outperforms others in expert evaluations, demonstrating its ability to deliver responses that are both more readable and less redundant compared to baseline methods.
 In summary, these results demonstrate that our framework can get the best performance in the real-world scenario.